 Tales from the Possum Swamp Astronomical Society

 Let's turn back the clock, muchachos ….waaay back to the early 1990s.
 Back in them days, female amateurs were still something of a rarity among astronomy club members.
-The PSAS was actually better balanced in that regard than a lot of clubs, with the Founding Members roster (1984) being composed of almost 1/3 women.
+The Possum Swamp Astronomical Society (said name along with the names of the people and places herein have been changed to protect the innocent and guilty alike) was actually better balanced in that regard than a lot of clubs, with the Founding Members roster (1984) being composed of almost 1/3 women.
 Still, some jaws dropped when purty (well, purty young, anyhow) Junie Moon walked into one of the PSAS’s monthly meetings one quiet summer evening.

-Things were just getting underway at the club’s usual meeting place, the backroom of Snuffy Smith’s grocery/filling station/bait shop, when a little blonde flounced in and chirped, “Howdy, y’all!
+Things were just getting underway at the club’s usual meeting place, the backroom of Snuffy Smith’s (name likewise changed) grocery/filling station/bait shop, when a little blonde flounced in and chirped, “Howdy, y’all!
 I jus’ LOVE the stars.”

-After our club President at the time, Bubba (he of the 300 pound physique, bald head, and bib-overalls), picked himself up off the floor, we greeted Junie effusively.
+After our club President at the time picked himself up off the floor, we greeted Junie effusively.
 Turned out she didn’t have a 'scope yet, and several of my (male) compadres crawled all over themselves in an effort to answer that always sticky question,“Which is Better, the Meade or the Celestron?” before our new member could even ask it.

 This threw the whole meeting agenda into disarray (we was all set to argue about the prospect of an AL dues increase for a couple of hours ), and I noticed Club Queen and doyen-supreme, Miss Ellie, had an expression on her face that began as a slight downturn at the corners of her mouth, evolved into a frown, and came to rest as a downright sneer as Junie's cuteness began to reach critical mass with much giggling and eye-fluttering.

-In the year or two that Junie Moon attended PSAS meetings, I watched her carefully (not that way, y’all…I’d long-since learned through bitter experience that perky blondes are poison for me—God love ‘em).
+In the year or two that Junie Moon attended PSAS meetings, I watched her carefully (not that way, y’all…I’d long-since learned through bitter experience that perky blondes—God love ‘em—are not my thing nor am I theirs.
 She never had any shortage of admirers buzzing around her, trying (endlessly) to help her choose a telescope.
 Junie, it seemed, never could work herself around to making up her mind.
 Someone would start expounding on the utility of an 8-inch dob, for example, and before he (natch) could get far, Junie’s puzzled expression would give way to waves of giggles.

 Still, Junie attended every meeting and most public star parties faithfully.
 When invited to look through a scope, she'd do so, if—I thought—somewhat half-heartedly.
 Her unvarying response?
 A disinterested, “Oh, my goodness, that looks nice.”